cdevents/spec/spec.md

 - Type: `String`
 - Description: The version of the CDEvents specification which the event uses.
 This enables the interpretation of the context.
-Compliant event producers MUST use a value of `draft` when referring to this version of the specification.
+Compliant event producers MUST use a value of `0.1.0-draft` when referring to this version of the specification.
+For more details see [versioning](primer.md#versioning).

 - Constraints:
   - REQUIRED